HisLikeness/Music-Recommendation-Project--MelodyMatcher/README.md

 - scikit-learn
 - spotipy

-## How to Run
+## How to Run the Project
 1. Clone the repository or download the project files.
 2. Place the dataset files in the specified directory.
+3. Install required dependencies.
+4. Run the provided notebook step by step to reproduce the clustering and visualization results.
-3. Execute the notebook using Jupyter Notebook or any Python environment.
+5. Execute the notebook using Jupyter Notebook or any Python environment.

+## Future Improvements
+1. **Enhanced Clustering Techniques:** Experiment with hierarchical clustering and DBSCAN for better results.
+2. **Real-Time Recommendations:** Integrate with the Spotify API for live user preferences.
+3. **Feature Engineering:** Incorporate additional metadata and audio features to improve clustering accuracy.

+---

+This project demonstrates the power of clustering in understanding musical trends and enhancing user experience through personalized recommendations.

 ---